avgsurfman/crospile/README.md

 ## About cROSpile

-With the [deprecation](https://discourse.ros.org/t/ros2-cross-compile-tool/29656) of the official ROS2 tool and abbadonment of support for cross-compilation of ROS2, there is no recent native script for cross-compilation of recent ROS versions, especially for Raspberry Pi 4 and above.
+With the [deprecation](https://discourse.ros.org/t/ros2-cross-compile-tool/29656) of the official ROS2 tool and abandonment of support for cross-compilation of ROS2, there is no recent native-compilation script for cross-compilation for recent ROS2 versions, especially for Raspberry Pi 4 and above.

-This script compiles ROS2 packages for Debian Bookworm.
-You can quickly adapt it for different architectures as needed — all you need to chane is the CMAKE optimization flags in the `toolchain.cmake` file and provide a compiler source.
+This script compiles ROS2 packages, using Debian Bookworm as the base for Docker.
+You can quickly adapt it for different architectures as needed — all you need to change is the CMAKE optimization flags in the `toolchain.cmake` file and provide a compiler source via the Command Line.

 > [!NOTE]
 > This script is fairly plain and needs a lot of love.
 The script was planned to be automated with ssh as to